janetkiptoo/janetkiptoo/README.md

-👋 Welcome to [Your Username]'s GitHub Profile! 👋
+👋 Welcome to Janet kipto's GitHub Profile! 👋

 About Me ℹ️
 Hey there!
-I'm [Your Name], a passionate developer who loves coding and creating cool stuff.
+I'm Janet kiptoo, a passionate developer who loves coding and creating cool stuff.
 I enjoy working on various projects and exploring new technologies.

 My Interests 🚀
 Software Development